Secrets of the Universe

 Note

 The original book has gone out of print and seems to be difficult to find, although it does pop up; public libraries would be the obvious first place to look since the book isn't really that old.
 Please don't feel that the Advisory is asking anyone to go on a major quest for the only excellent book out there.
-That's not what was intended by leaving the book on the list, only that if you CAN get a copy, it's still our first choice for Year Six.
+That's not what was intended by leaving the book on the list, only that if you CAN get a copy, it's still our first choice for Year Seven.
 If you are unable to access it, another option might be The Boy Scientist by John Bryan Lewellen, out of print, but more readily available at used book sources than Secrets of the Universe.
 Another option is The Sciences by Edward Holden, out of print, but online here.

 Charlotte Mason herself recommended Holden's book, so even simply taking a look at it will give an idea of the kind of science text she would have used.
 We don't usually recommend out of print books, or very expensive books.
 All of these books are good, and if you can obtain them, we suggest you use them.
 However, we are still seeking an alternative that fits our guidelines of excellence, availability, and affordability.